docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

 !!! warning

-    Rspamd heavily relies on a functioning DNS.
-In case your DNS does not work, you will encounter issues in the form of
+    Rspamd heavily relies on a properly working DNS server that it can use to resolve DNS queries.
+If your DNS server is misconfigured, you will encounter issues when Rspamd queries DNS to assess if mail is spam.
+Legitimate mail is then unintentionally marked as spam or worse, rejected entirely.

-    1. e-mails being marked as spam when they actually are not spam;
-    2. e-mails being rejected because Rspamd is confident that the e-mails are spam, when they actually are not spam.

-    An example here are the SPF, DKIM and DMARC checks, all of which are based on DNS records.
-These checks have a symbol for DNS temporary errors, with a non-zero weight - i.e., they will increase the spam score of the e-mail.
-This is undesirable, especially because mechanisms like SPF, DKIM and DMARC are frequently used to avoid spam.
+    When Rspamd is deciding if mail is spam, it will check DNS records for SPF, DKIM and DMARC.
+Each of those has an associated symbol for DNS temporary errors with a non-zero weight assigned.
+That weight contributes towards the spam score assessed by Rspamd which is normally desirable - provided your network DNS is functioning correctly, otherwise when DNS is broken all mail is biased towards spam due to these failed DNS lookups.

 !!! danger